dmitriz/min-karma/README.md

 ## Why?
 - Most setups are bloated with unnecessary options and packages.
 - Start clean and minimal and extend as you go.
-- Install one package instead of many to get your tests up and running.
+- Add single package to your project instead of many, to get your tests up and running.

 ## Features
 - Minimal functional Karma config file.
-- Minimal testing example.
-- Use as repository (`git clone`) or package (`npm install`).
+- Use as *repository* (`git clone`) or *package* (`npm install`).
 - Installs all testing packages as dependencies, no need to install them manually.
+- Automatically copied to your directory (using ):
+ - Minimal functional configuration file `karma.conf.js` with comments
+ - Basic testing example is automatically copied to your directory.

 ## Karma setup: Clone and install dependencies
 ```sh